nkoshimoto/genulens/README.md

 PYTHONPATH=build python -c "import genulens; print(genulens.__file__)"
 ```

-The Python extension can also be built from source with:
+The Python extension can also be built from the checkout with:

 ```bash
 pip install .